 - Beyond the “Spotlight” (1/28/2013) - The Trade Spotlight advisory service applies the GBE trading methodology (buying or selling commodity contracts based on breakouts of chart formations and technical indicators) to identify one to two trade setups per week.

 - Technically Speaking: Markets You Should Be Watching Right Now!
-(7/22/2011) - September Australian Dollar Selling off of what I believe to be slight resistance above a trading channel.
+(7/22/2011) - This is a sample entry from Brian Cullen’s email newsletter, The Cullen Outlook.
+September Australian Dollar Selling off of what I believe to be slight resistance above a trading channel.
 Consider selling at slight resistance off the recent high using a limit order.
-Objective would be a re-test of the recent lows at the bottom of the trading channel while risking a break to the upside near an...
+Objective would be a re-test of the recent lows at the bottom...
 Read More.